-The sort tool provides overlays that sorting and searching options for lists displayed in the DF interface.
+The sort tool provides search and sort functionality for lists displayed in the DF interface.

 Searching and sorting functionality is provided by overlay widgets, and widgets for individual lists can be moved via gui/overlay or turned on or off via gui/control-panel.